-Here are some of the best UK based Non Toxic and VOC free paints I have found so far:
+Here are some of the best UK based Non-Toxic and VOC free paint brands I have found so far:

-Earthborn have also created a Claypaint, which is a beautiful clay based paint with an ultra matt finish.
-The Claypaint has little to no smell, and gives a gorgeous matt finish, which perfectly softens and diffuses the light in a room.
+Earthborn has also created a Claypaint, which is a beautiful clay-based paint with an ultra matt finish.
+The Claypaint has little to no smell and gives a gorgeous matt finish, which perfectly softens and diffuses the light in a room.
 Earthborn paints are ‘Virtually VOC Free’ meaning they only contain trace amounts of VOC’s.
-Their colour range is great- and you can order a free colour card on their website here.
+Their colour range is great and you can order a free colour card on their website here.

-Nutshell Natural Paints are a small UK based paint company who create non toxic, zero VOC, low odour paints, from naturally derived raw materials using traditional recipes.
-Their packaging recyclable too which is a bonus!
-You have to pay a small amount for a colour chart on their website, which is a little annoying, but it is hand painted so you can really see what the colour will look like once it’s dry.
+Nutshell Natural Paints are a small UK based paint company that create non-toxic, zero VOC, low odour paints, from naturally derived raw materials using traditional recipes.
+Their packaging is recyclable too which is a bonus!
+You have to pay a small amount for a colour chart on their website, which is a little annoying, but it is hand-painted so you can really see what the colour will look like once it’s dry.
 I always recommend ordering a colour card and testers before making a purchase rather than relying on your computer screen, as the colour likeness can vary from screen to screen.

 I have ordered colour cards from all these brands to help me decide, I will update this once I have made my decision and let you all know which brand I chose- Watch this space!